vladvis/risc-v-wow-emu/README.md

 ## Building and running

+See the **tests/Makefile** and **tests/testsuite.lua** for guidance on how to compile and run different examples.

+See `deploy.bat` to install the engine into your game as an addon on a Windows PC.
+Samples selected in **tests/testsuite.lua** will run as soon as the addon is loaded.

+### Compiling tests
+| As we supply the compiled tests in **tests/lua_bin** directory it is not required to have a full development environment.
+Simply run the **deploy.bat** script to install it in your game.
+Make sure to set up the path in **deploy.conf** file.

-As we emulate the Linux and the game runs on Windows and MacOS, Windows + WSL is the best development environment for the project.
+We emulate the Linux and the game runs on Windows and MacOS so Windows + WSL is the best development environment for the project.

 [risc-v-gnu-toolchain](https://github.com/riscv-collab/riscv-gnu-toolchain) is required to build the tests.
 ```sh